-- gC115 Where you are working in an authorised (non-BSB) body, the rules of the approved regulator of that body will determine what insurance the authorised (non-BSB) body must have. - gC116 Where you are working as an employed barrister (non-authorised body), the rule does not require you to have your own insurance if you provide legal services only to your employer.
-If you supply legal services to other people (to the extent permitted by the Scope of Practice and Authorisation, and Licensing Rules set out at Section S.B you should consider whether you need insurance yourself having regard to the arrangements made by your employer for insuring against claims made in respect of your services.
+- gC113 Where you are working in a BSB authorised body, you will satisfy the requirements of Rule C76.1 so long as the BSB authorised body has taken out insurance, which covers your activities. - gC114 Any notice issued under Rule C75 will be posted on the Bar Standards Board's website and may also be publicised by such other means as the Bar Standards Board may judge appropriate. - gC115 Where you are working in an authorised (non-BSB) body, the rules of the approved regulator of that body will determine what insurance the authorised (non-BSB) body must have. - where you are working as an employed barrister (non-authorised body), the rule does not require you to have your own insurance if you provide legal services only to your employer.
+If you supply legal services to other people (to the extent permitted by the Scope of Practice, Authorisation and Licensing Rules set out at Section S.B you should consider whether you need insurance yourself having regard to the arrangements made by your employer for insuring against claims made in respect of your services.
 If your employer already has adequate insurance for this purpose, you need not take out any insurance of your own.
-You should ensure that your employer's policy covers you, for example, for any pro-bono work you may do. - gC117 Where you are a registered European lawyer, the rule does not require you to have your own insurance if: - .1 you provide to the Bar Standards Board evidence to show that you are covered by insurance taken out or a guarantee provided in accordance with the rules of your home State; and - .2 the Bar Standards Board is satisfied that such insurance or guarantee is fully equivalent in terms of conditions and extent of cover to the cover required pursuant to Rule C76.
+You should ensure that your employer's policy covers you, for example, for any pro-bono work you may do. - gC117 Where you are a registered European lawyer, the rule does not require you to have your own insurance if:

+- .1 you provide to the Bar Standards Board evidence to show that you are covered by insurance taken out or a guarantee provided in accordance with the rules of your home State; and - .2 the Bar Standards Board is satisfied that such insurance or guarantee is fully equivalent in terms of conditions and extent of cover to the cover required pursuant to Rule C76.
 However, where the Bar Standards Board is satisfied that the equivalence is only partial, the Bar Standards Board may require you to arrange additional insurance or an additional guarantee to cover the elements which are not already covered by the insurance or guarantee contracted by you in accordance with the rules of your home state